ethanokamura/perfectline_v2/content/courses/trees/heap.md

 ## Conclusion
 We have successfully implemented the **core functions** of a **priority queue** using a heap!
 Be sure to **test** your code and verify its functionality.

-Check out the source code <a href="https://github.com/ethanokamura/dsa/tree/main/trees/heap" target="_blank">here</a>.
+Check out the source code [here](https://github.com/ethanokamura/dsa/tree/main/trees/heap).